On this page

 5) Removal of an Establishment from an Eligibility List (Delistment)

-• an operator may voluntarily request to be removed from an eligibility list.
-It is important that this request be delivered to the IIC in writing who should then forward the request to the Area Export Specialist.
-The Area Export Specialist will inform the National Export Specialist who will contact the appropriate foreign Competent Authority, and the eligibility list will be updated and distributed once the request has been actioned.
+- an operator may voluntarily request to be removed from an eligibility list.
+It is important that this request be delivered to the IIC in writing who should then forward the request to the Area Operations Specialist.
+The Area Operations Specialist will inform the National Operations Specialist who will contact the appropriate foreign Competent Authority, and the eligibility list will be updated and distributed once the request has been actioned.
 If an operator wants the establishment to become eligible at a later date, the Protocol to add an establishment to an export eligibility list must be followed.

-• when a CFIA inspector (IIC, VIC, Regional or National Representative) determines that the establishment is not complying with an importing country import requirement(s), the operator is to be immediately advised of the non-compliance and issued a Corrective Action Request (CAR).
-Such non-compliance(s) may be identified during an audit, while performing export verification or a CVS export task(s).
-Annex H, the export application, cannot be completed and export certificates cannot be issued because the importing country's requirements are not being met, it is strongly advised that the Area Export Specialist be contacted whenever the decision is taken to suspend exports as a result of the issuance of a CAR.
+- when a CFIA inspector (IIC, VIC, Regional or National Representative) determines that the establishment is not complying with an importing country import requirement(s), the operator is to be immediately advised of the non-compliance and a non-compliance record is issued.
+Such non-compliance(s) may be identified during an audit, while performing export verification or a SIP export task(s).
+Annex H, the export application, cannot be completed and export certificates cannot be issued because the importing country's requirements are not being met, it is strongly advised that the Area Operations Specialist be contacted whenever the decision is taken to suspend exports as a result of the issuance of a non-compliance record.
 Other enforcement actions may also be needed, such as recall, or seizure and detention of product.

-• if the CFIA inspector determines that the corrective measures are effectively implemented by the date specified on the CAR, the CAR is closed, and the inspector follows the CVS policy for document control.
+- if the CFIA inspector determines that the corrective measures are effectively implemented by the date specified on the non-compliance record, the non-compliance record is closed, and the inspector follows the SIP policy for document control.
 Plant management is to be informed, and exports may once again be issued unless animal health restrictions apply

-• if the operator does not effectively implement the corrective actions by the date specified on the CAR, the following will take place :
+- if the operator does not effectively implement the corrective actions by the date specified on the non-compliance record, the following will take place:

-• the inspector will forward the INCR to the Inspection manager who will form a Management Review Team (MRT) which must include at least the Area Export Specialist and the Regional Veterinary Officer/or Complex Processing Supervisor.
+- the inspector will forward the INCR to the Inspection manager who will form a Management Review Team (MRT) which must include at least the Area Operations Specialist and the Regional Veterinary Officer/or Complex Processing Supervisor.
 This team will determine a course of action for the non-compliance issue.

 Note: if meat which is ineligible because of animal health restrictions is present in the establishment, it will result in immediate de-listment of the establishment for the country with this restriction.
 Removal of the ineligible product from the establishment will not result in its automatic re-listing.